alibaba/terraform-provider-docs/source/docs/providers/alicloud/d/images.html.markdown

 * `name_regex` - (Optional) A regex string to apply to the image list returned by Alicloud.
 * `most_recent` - (Optional) If more than one result is returned, use the most recent image.
 * `owners` - (Optional) Limit search to specific image owners.
 Valid items are `system`, `self`, `others`, `marketplace`.
+* output_file - (Optional) The name of file that can save images data source after running `terraform plan`.

 ## Attributes Reference